MunazzaF/MultiDimensional-Arrays/README.md

 # MultiDimensional-Arrays

-This program prints a multidimensional array which essentially means the data is stores in row major order.
+This program prints a multidimensional array which essentially means the data is stored in row major order.
 The multidimensional array is caulated with multiplying the size of all the dimensions.